executors/executors/README.md

 |                                          |                          |                                                                                                            | Effects: invokes `sf(n)` on an unspecified execution agent.                                                                                            |
 |                                          |                          |                                                                                                            | If `pred`'s result type is `void`, `pr` is ommitted from `f`'s invocation.                                                                             |
 |                                          |                          |                                                                                                            | Post: `pred` is invalid if it is not a shared future.                                                                                                  |

+XXX TODO: need to specify how `executor_execution_category_t` describes the forward progress requirements of a group of execution agents wrt each other

 XXX it's not clear this table can be formatted nicely for a PDF, so we might want to look into an alternate way to specify these requirements